michaelx11/raftgoose/README.md

 Possible: Design a subset of Raft, but I think the probability of making some concurrency mistake in a custom protocol is too high.

+**Adding Removing Nodes**

+We just need to add a client request + state-machine transition for adding/removing peers one at a time.
+This is documented [by Eileen Pangu](https://eileen-code4fun.medium.com/raft-cluster-membership-change-protocol-f57cc17d1c03).

+It's important that we can only have one add/remove peer operation in flight at any time, it must reach quorum (aka return to client as success) before doing another.
+Otherwise there can be a split brain situation.

+**High Availability**

+Using the above technique, we can add or remove hardware from the pool at any time.
+For pure software upgrades, we can simply stop a node and then restart it.

+Note: current example implementation does not persist the database, but it's easy to imaged a version of MemoryDB that does JSON writes to a file on disk.

 ## References